 London SW7 2DD

 This information is defined by and published in line with the Government’s transparency agenda and provides details of the Science Museum Group’s expenditures over £25,000.
-It is published on a biannual basis and the information it provides is correct at the times stated.
+It is published on a quarterly basis and the information it provides is correct at the times stated.